Since Runcloud added some cool features, this review has been updated as of July 2021.

 Fine Usability, but not for WordPress

 The first impression of RunCloud’s interface and usability is great.
-The screen loads effortless.
+The screen loads effortlessly.
 The design is great.
 And it’s quite easy to find and manage settings.
 Managing domains and applications is great.
 However, installing, cloning and staging WordPress is a little tedious.

 Managing WordPress & Domains